Basic Information About QR Code

 H 30%

-QR Code Advantages
+Benefits of QR Code

 Distortion compensation: The QR code symbol can be read even if it is on a curved or distorted surface.

-Traditional areas of use include:
+Traditional areas of application include:

 • Manufacturing

-Product traceability
+Product tracking

-Process control
+Process management

 Order and time tracking